-The property is zoned 'Agricultural (A)' as per the City of Brampton Zoning By-law 270-2004, as amended.
+The property is zoned 'Agricultural (A)' and 'Residential Apartment A (Holding) - Section 3736 (R4A (H) - 3736)' as per the City of Brampton Zoning By-law 270-2004, as amended.
 An amendment to the Zoning By-law is required to rezone the lands to a 'Residential Apartment (R4A)' designation to facilitate the proposed mixed-use high rise development.

-The Zoning By-law, included as Attachment 10 to this report, includes regulations limiting tower heights to a maximum of 45 and 50 storeys, minimum tower separation distances of 25 metres, minimum podium separation distances of 18 metres, as well as minimum side yard setbacks ranging between 9 and 10 metres.
+The Zoning By-law, included as Attachment 10 to this report, includes regulations limiting tower heights, minimum tower separation distances of 25 metres, minimum podium separation distances of 25 metres, as well as minimum side yard setbacks.
 Staff are satisfied with the building performance standards associated with the Zoning By-law, which ensures no negative impacts to the redevelopment potential of neighbouring landowners within the Tertiary Plan boundaries.

 It is also worth noting that for high density development applications, maximum tower floorplates are typically regulated at 800 square metres to ensure towers have a slender mass to minimize shadowing impacts.
 The applicant is proposing larger tower floor plates of 850 square metres to accommodate for larger, family friendly units.
-An additional zoning regulation, requiring a minimum of 50 % of all units to be either 2 or 3 bedroom typologies has been added to ensure that the larger building floorplate translates into larger family friendly units at the site plan stage.
+An additional zoning regulation, requiring a minimum of 35 % of all units to be 2 bedroom or larger has been added to ensure that the larger building floorplate translates into larger family friendly units at the site plan stage.

-Staff are also recommending the use of a H provision within the Zoning By-law to restrict development to ensure a satisfactory Functional Servicing Report and Traffic Impact Study is approved to the satisfaction of the City of Brampton, Region of Peel (or successor) and the Credit Valley Conservation Authority to address both interim and permanent servicing solutions.
-A draft approved plan of subdivision is also required prior to lifting of the Holding Symbol.
+Staff are also recommending the use of a H provision within the Zoning By-law to restrict development to ensure a satisfactory Functional Servicing Report and Traffic Impact Study is approved to the satisfaction of the City of Brampton, Region of Peel (or successor) and the Credit Valley Conservation Authority to address both interim and permanent servicing solutions for the entire Tertiary Plan area (in consultation with the landowners).